Mangrove Forest Importance

 Did you know that 75% of the world’s mangrove forests exist in just 15 countries around the world?
 North and Central America make up just 15% of these mangrove forests.
-The mangrove forest Costa Rica trees exist on both the Pacific and Caribbean coasts.
+In the mangrove forests of Costa Rica, the trees exist on both the Pacific and Caribbean coasts.

 How are mangrove forests useful to man?

-The mangrove forest Costa Rica is a significant biome creating a highly unique and productive ecosystem.
+The mangrove forests in Costa Rica are significant biomes creating highly unique and productive ecosystems.
 The mangroves provide several useful goods and services to humans, including:

 - Fisheries – Mangroves are home to fish, crab, shrimp, and mollusk species.